wangmeng255/most-view-video/README.md

 ## Use Case

-Why is this app useful? you can find videos with your searching keyword in which time span is most popular.
+Why is this app useful? you can find videos with your searching term in which time span is most popular.
 You can watch the video or channel by clicking link in the app, or watch the video in the app.

 ##Initial UX